Xonok/Space-Traveller/README.md

 Want to play?
 Here's the link: https://mallesne.ee/main.html

-Want to help us develop the game?
+Want to contact us, or help develop the game?
 Join our discord: https://discord.gg/f94rMVtz9D